GerasSB/BlenderASN/README.md

 ### Collision Tools

-* **Remove Vertical Geometry:** Automatically removes all vertical geometry in the selected objects.
-Adjusting the `Strength` setting will alter how generous it is towards deleting slanted geometry.
+* **Select Vertical Geometry:** Automatically selects all vertical geometry in the selected objects.
+Adjusting the `Strength` setting will alter how generous it is towards selecting slanted geometry.
 Using the default `0.63` is recommended.

 * **Roadtype Info:** Clicking the button will display the type of collision for the currently active material.
 For example, selecting the material `Roadtype_0x0200` would display `Kart and item wall`.